 }

-As we saw in Chapter 17, the take method on Option takes the Some variant out and leaves None in its place.
-We’re using if let to destructure the Some and get the thread, then we call join on the thread.
+As discussed in Chapter 17, the take method on Option takes the Some variant out and leaves None in its place.
+We’re using if let to destructure the Some and get the thread; then we call join on the thread.
 If a worker’s thread is already None, we know that worker has already had its thread cleaned up, so nothing happens in that case.

+prod: confirm xref

 Signaling to the Threads to Stop Listening for Jobs

-With this, our code compiles without any warnings.
-Bad news though, this code doesn’t function the way we want it to yet.
+With all the changes we’ve made, our code compiles without any warnings.
+But the bad news is this code doesn’t function the way we want it to yet.
 The key is the logic in the closures run by the threads of the Worker instances: at the moment we call join, but that won’t shut down the threads because they loop forever looking for jobs.
 If we try to drop our ThreadPool with this implementation, the main thread will block forever waiting for the first thread to finish.

-To fix this, we’re going to modify the threads so they listen for either a Job to run or a signal that they should stop listening and exit the infinite loop.
-Instead of Job instances, then, our channel will send one of these two enum variants:
+To fix this problem, we’ll modify the threads so they listen for either a Job to run or a signal that they should stop listening and exit the infinite loop.
+Instead of Job instances, our channel will send one of these two enum variants:

-Filename: src/lib.rs
+src/lib.rs

 enum Message {